 - Dental care.
 Learn how to make your own from this article.

 Having the ability to produce light, to start a fire or just to run machines is something we take for granted these days.
 If you ask random people on the street on how to start a fire without matches, they will not be able to answer you without searching it on their phones.
-When power goes out and money will be only useful as burning material, those who can produce power will always have the upper hand and when it comes to bartering.
-Here are some barter items that will be traded when lights go out:

 - Propane and gasoline